Motor Burnout Insurance

 • If the motor is in a vehicle, including e-bikes and e-scooters

-Your Motor Burnout Insurance might only apply to motors that are relative spring chickens.
+Your motor burnout insurance might only apply to motors that are relative spring chickens.
 For instance, it may exclude motors older than 10 years.
 If you like to hang onto your appliances or are a second-hand fan, this might be something you need to think about.

 Source: Australian Competition and Consumer Commission – Warranties

-If you’re uncertain about Motor Burnout Insurance, there’s a couple of things you could muddle over to see which side of the fence you land on.
+If you’re uncertain about motor burnout insurance, there’s a couple of things you could muddle over to see which side of the fence you land on.

 For example, it can be about balancing risk with the cost of an additional premium.
 So, you may want to have a go at evaluating the likelihood of your appliances’ motors burning out and thinking about how you’d go about getting everything back to normal.
 Would you need to take out a loan or use your credit card?
 Or do you have the money ready to go?

-Additionally, you may want to doublecheck if you have any warranties in action.
-These could mean that you’re already covered but they also may expire before that 10-year mark that Motor Burnout Insurance would.
+Additionally, you may want to double check if you have any warranties in action.
+These could mean that you’re already covered but they also may expire before that 10-year mark that motor burnout insurance would.

-Where can I compare Home and Contents Insurance?
+Where can I compare home insurance?

 Get started on comparing home and contents today!